TobiasNissen/log4shell-poc/README.md

 Note that the `elf_loader` reads the required system calls added by the `elf_patcher` and installs a seccomp-BPF filter that ensures that only these system calls are allowed for the vulnerable application.

 The approach taken by the `elf_loader` has some limitations, which requires it to be run with `sudo`.
-These limitations can be overcome by modifying the Linux kernel to allow `execve` to take the capabilities in ELF files into acoount.
+These limitations can be overcome by modifying the Linux kernel to allow `execve` to take the capabilities in ELF files into account.